 A 2009 study, published in the journal Pediatrics found that new MoMs were 43 percent more likely to have postpartum depression than were mothers of singletons.
 While not all moms of multiples will develop PPD, it is important for these MoM’s and their families to be on the lookout for potential symptoms.

-Recognizing the Signs of PPD
+Recognizing the signs of postpartum depression

 In theory, it sounds like it would be fairly simple to identify and treat PPD, right?